aerte/DFL/README.md

 All the relevant settings like the number of local epochs, alpha or what type of model to use (MLP,CNN or VGG11) can be changed in `run_cifar.sh`.

+Specifically for the MNIST part of our report, please refer to `MNIST-train` which contains the corresponding code.
+This notebook can be run like any notebook locally or on Colab for example.

 For post-processing of the results we used the three notebooks `DataBinning`, `DataPlots` and `ExamplePlots`.
 Please refer to the notebooks and our report for insight into how the uncertainty estimation was conducted.